-A Talent Marketplace is a powerful tool that smart-matches people, based on their skills, core values, and motivators, to potential role moves and other career development opportunities within their organization, including learning, mentors, gigs, and projects.
+A talent marketplace matches people, based on their skills, core values, and motivators, to potential role moves and other career development opportunities within their organization, including learning, mentors, gigs, and projects.

 According to Josh Bersin1, “The Talent Marketplace is like a combination of career management, social networking, and recruiting system all in one.
 In many ways, it’s like your internal “LinkedIn” inside your company – with recruiting features, training, and mentoring all included.”